2021–22 Western Illinois Leathernecks men's basketball team

-The 2021–22 Western Illinois Leathernecks men's basketball team represents Western Illinois University in the 2021–22 NCAA Division I men's basketball season.
+The 2021–22 Western Illinois Leathernecks men's basketball team represented Western Illinois University in the 2021–22 NCAA Division I men's basketball season.
 The Leathernecks, led by second-year head coach Rob Jeter, played their home games at Western Hall in Macomb, Illinois, as members of the Summit League.
-They finished the regular season 16–15, 7–11 in Summit League play to finish in a tie for sixth place.
-As the No. 6 seed in the Summit League Tournament, they lost Oral Roberts in the quarterfinals.
+They finished the regular season 16–15, 7–11 in Summit League play, to finish in a tie for sixth place.
+As the No. 6 seed in the Summit League tournament, they lost to Oral Roberts in the quarterfinals.
 They received an invitation to The Basketball Classic postseason tournament, formerly known as the CollegeInsider.com Tournament.

 Previous season

-In a season limited due to the ongoing COVID-19 pandemic, the Leathernecks finished the 2020–21 season 7–15, 5–9 in Summit League play to finish in seventh place.
+In a season limited due to the ongoing COVID-19 pandemic, the Leathernecks finished the 2020–21 season 7–15, 5–9 in Summit League play, to finish in seventh place.
 They lost to South Dakota in the quarterfinals of the Summit League tournament.